-The recent accidents at Roade, Margam and Stoats Nest Junction have sharpened industry focus on track worker safety.
+The accidents at Roade (April 2020), Margam (July 2019) and Stoats Nest Junction (November 2018) have sharpened industry focus on track worker safety.
 Prior to Stoats Nest Junction, it had been nearly five years since the previous fatal accident involving a moving train, although the warning signs were there.
-The number and trend in near misses had not shown a sustained reduction, after all, while numerous RAIB investigations had highlighted recurrent issues.
+The number and trend in near misses had not shown a sustained reduction, and numerous RAIB investigations had highlighted recurrent issues.
 Workstreams had been put in place to reduce the risk, but it was understood that more needed to be done.

-With this in mind, the refreshed Leading Health and Safety on Britain's Railway (LHSBR) has highlighted a number of strategic challenges, calling for more clarity around roles and responsibilities, more consistency around planning and implementing safe systems of work, making greater use of digital technology to reduce risk, and improving monitoring, supervision, and assurance.
+With this in mind, issue 3 of Leading Health and Safety on Britain's Railway (LHSBR) has highlighted a number of strategic challenges.
+It calls for more clarity around roles and responsibilities, more consistency around planning and implementing safe systems of work, making greater use of digital technology to reduce risk, and improving monitoring, supervision, and assurance.

 One event in 2019 demonstrated that workforce safety was not only about infrastructure staff: on 14 December, a train driver was killed while passing between two units being coupled at Tyseley depot.